-Patrimonio Autónomo Hacienda Niquia- P.A Niquia: At 31 Decemer 2022, profits for \$1,500 were recognized.
+Patrimonio Autónomo Hacienda Niquia- P.A Niquia: as of 31 December 2022, returns for \$1,500 were recognized.

-Pactia S.A.S.: In march 2022, dividends for \$5.500 were recognized.
+Pactia S.A.S.: In March 2022, dividends of \$5,500 were recognized.

-Grupo de Inversiones Suramericana S.A.: As of 31 December 2022, cash dividends for \$69,599 were received corresponding to dividends declared in 2021 and 2022.
+Grupo de Inversiones Suramericana S.A.: As at 31 December 2022, cash dividends of \$69,599 were decreed for years 2021 and 2022.

-Fondo de Capital Privado Pactia Inmobiliario: The Company received distribution of profits for \$20,030 and restitution of contributions for \$11,065, likewise, there was an increase in interests from 37.13% to 37.39% due to a decrease in the units in circulation.
+Fondo de Capital Privado Pactia Inmobiliario: The Company received profit distributions of \$20,030 and restitution of contributions of \$11,065.
+In addition, there was an increase in share from 37.13% to 37.39% due to a decrease in outstanding units.

-Promotora de Proyectos S.A. (in liquidation): During 2022, by means of Act No. 44 of the Shareholders' Meeting, the dissolution process and subsequent liquidation of the company was approved.
-This process was registered through public deed No. 1,482 of 11 May 2022 and in the Chamber of Commerce on 19 May 2022.
+Promotora de Proyectos S.A. (liquidated): As recorded in minutes No. 44 of the extraordinary meeting of shareholders, held on 28 April 2022, the process of dissolution and subsequent liquidation of the company was approved.
+This process was notarized by public deed No. 1,482 of 11 May 2022, registered with the Chamber of Commerce on 19 May 2022.

-P.A Fideicomiso Hotel Calablanca Barú: Equity interests was updated to 20%; the decrease in interests in 1.04% corresponds to the dilution generated by the signing of the subscription contract on the Trust between the Company, Arquitectura y Concreto S.A.S. and PEI.
-Additionally, a contribution of \$96 was made for the construction of the hotel pier, with such contribution interests are not modified since all the trustors contributed in the proportion of their participation.
+P.A Fideicomiso Hotel Calablanca Barú: Equity share was updated to 20%; The decrease in interests by 1.04% corresponds to the dilution generated by the signing of the subscription contract on the Trust between the Company, Architecture and Concreto S.A.S and the PEI.
+In addition, a contribution of \$96 was made for the construction of the hotel pier. with such contribution interests are not modified since all the trustors contributed in the proportion of their Interests.
 Likewise, because of the signing of said agreement, the classification of the investment became Associate, as well as the P.A.
 Fideicomiso Operación Hotel Calablanca Barú.